-The mountains are better than people.
+Mountains are better than people.
+If the mountains are calling, I will answer.
+If people are calling, it goes to voice mail.
 I prefer talking to trees and I prefer nature to bring me peace of mind.
 The only thing that kept me sane was to do some hiking therapy, but now almost all of the trails around Los Angeles are closed due to the COVID pandemic.
 We are in a weird time right now where in order to come together, we have to stay apart.
 The #GetOutside hashtag is now replaced by the plea to #StayAtHome.

 It’s Day 9 of quarantine and social distancing caused by the COVID-19 pandemic.
 Do I miss talking to anyone?
 No, not really.
 I work in Human Resources so I talk to people all day long and it can be exhausting.
 I want to hear something rather than background music and the light buzz of technology.
 Mountains are better than technology and speaking of which…